mblair/roberts_abstractions/ch1/review_questions.md

 * A stack frame is created, containing space for all of the function's local variables.
 * The function's parameters are assigned their values.
 Type conversions are performed if necessary.
 * The function's statements are executed.
-* The `return` expression is evaluated and returned as the value of the function, if there is an expression.
+* The `return` expression is evaluated and returned as the value of the function, if there is a return expression (some functions don't return anything).
 A type conversion (from the return value's type to the function's declared type) is performed if necessary.
 * The stack frame goes bye bye.
 * The calling program goes on its merry way.

 ### 28. What is meant by the term stepwise refinement?

 As you create your program, you will probably need to break it up into parts, enclosed in functions.
 As you implement everything, you might need to continue breaking things down into smaller functions until every piece is simple.
+Gotta love procedural programming.